data-science-on-aws/data-science-on-aws/README.md

 Select `AdministratorAccess` and click on `Attach Policy`.

 _Note:  Never do this in your production account.
-Please follow a least-priviledge security model._
+Please follow a least-privilege security model._

 ![Attach Admin Policy](img/attach_admin_policy.png)